saidhfm/Cloud-Threat-Detection-Lab-AWS/README.md

 **To deploy and configure Cribl on the same instance as ELK (Elasticsearch, Logstash, Kibana):**

-1. **Deploy Cribl**: Deploy Cribl on the ELK instance.Use docker file in the repo.
+1. **Deploy Cribl**: Deploy Cribl on the ELK instance.Use docker compose -f cribil.yml up -d
 2. **Access Cribl**: Open a web browser and go to `http://<public>:9000` to access Cribl's web interface.
 3. **Configure Cribl Input**:
     - Navigate to **Sources** in Cribl.